realms-mud/core-lib/documentation/environments.md

 ##### For terrains / outdoors locations:
 call `void setTerrain(string terrain)`

-The pre-fabricated terrains are located in: /lib/environment/terrain.
+The pre-fabricated terrains are located in: /lib/environment/terrain and any custom terrain must inherit from `/lib/environment/terrain/baseTerrain.c`.
 You can either specify a fully-qualified file path or the name of the terrain:

 `setTerrain("/lib/environment/terrain/forest.c")` is equivalent to